King-James-II/Class_and_Generic_Views_lab/README.md

-# Djando Class-based and Generic Views Lab Project
+# Django Class-based and Generic Views Lab Project

 ## Overview
 In this lab, I was taught to incorporate features into an app by utilizing class-based and generic views in Django.
 The focus was on examining the differences between function-based views and class-based views, and understanding how the latter streamline the development process.